ljacqu/AuthMe_integration_demo/README.md

 classes.
 Checking with the PluginManager that AuthMe is enabled prevents this.

 ##### Tip: Check for API availability _within_ the hooks class
-If you look at the Java code above, notice that `AuthMeHook` is _always_ initialized.
+If you look at the Java code above, notice that `AuthMeHook` is _always_ initialized (i.e. it is never `null`).
 The class checks internally whether or not it is hooked with AuthMe (cf. `authMeApi != null` check in 2.2).
-Your code will be much more difficult to maintain if your `authMeHook` is either `null` or present, as then you have to check for `null` before _every_ time you want to use your AuthMe hook.
+This way you can always call the methods of your class and don't have to worry about performing any checks outside of the class.

 ### 3.2.
 Check if AuthMe gets enabled or disabled
 It is recommend that you check when AuthMe gets enabled or disabled as well.
 This should rarely occur but guarantees